Why Get Rainwater Storage Tanks?

 Every day throughout summer I made the time to walk buckets of water from the dam to a few of the trees.
-Regretting that they were positioned beyond the reach of hoses and wishing I had a mobile water tank.
-It could take a week to water the last of them, and then I began at the first tree again.
+I regretted that they were positioned beyond the reach of hoses and wished I had a mobile water tank.
+It could take a week to water the last of them, and then I had to begin at the first tree again.

 As regular readers would know, I am a great believer in finding - and following - an easier option to complete any task whenever possible.
-I have also been known to be slightly eccentric in my approach to some things. lol.
-I suspect my solution to watering the distant trees is a combination of both those traits.
+I have also been known to be slightly eccentric in my approach to some things (lol).
+I suspect my solution to watering the distant trees is a combination of both of those traits.

-No longer registered for use on the roads, a small box trailer sat beneath a gum tree.
+No longer registered for use on the roads, we had a small box trailer sitting beneath a gum tree.
 My husband was storing some cement blocks in it.
-I noticed the trailer as we were discussing where to position our latest acquisition of another 1,000 litre storage tank.
+I noticed the trailer as we were discussing where to position our latest acquisition of another 1,000-litre storage tank.
 It was one of those light bulb moments.

-Hey presto.
+Hey, presto!
 Suddenly we have a mobile water tank.
-We can tow the trailer to the dam, pump the tank full of water and, having adapted its outlet to accommodate a hose, can drive to individual trees and water them.
+We can tow the trailer to the dam, pump the tank full of water, and, having adapted its outlet to accommodate a hose, can drive it to individual trees and water them.

 If you plan to harvest and store rainwater for an off-grid water supply, a mobile water tank could also work well for you.